alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 2. Install docker as you normally would in your Linux distro (I use Ubuntu, and had no problems).
 See [this gist](https://gist.github.com/alexdmoss/14fd33bb91beb2283d6a8ed0a8df64a3) for how I've done it
 3. You need to start the docker daemon by hand (e.g. `sudo dockerd > /tmp/dockerd.log 2>&1 &`), as WSL has its own startup routines (that Docker Desktop was handling for us)

+Note that Rancher Desktop also works perfectly fine on Windows 10 too it seems - it takes care of the WSL installation for you behind the scenes if you don't want to roll your sleeves up and get into that sort of thing.

 Okay, enough of that Windows nonsense - onto the MacOS stuff now ...

 ---